CryptosOdysseus/AALE-Contributions/20190819-AALE-4th-Session-PREP-Scan-of-Contract-Law.md

 #

+# RESTATEMENT (SECOND) OF CONTRACTS-
-# RESTATEMENT (SECOND) OF CONTRACTS - LEGAL CODIFICATION OF THE BODY OF CONTRACT LAW
+# SCAN OF THE LEGAL CODIFICATION OF THE BODY OF CONTRACT LAW
+# IN RELATION WITH AN AALE/DAO ORIENTED LEGAL ANALYSIS

 ## Reference: https://www.nylitigationfirm.com/files/restat.pdf

-#
+# METHOD

 ## [CHAPTER 1](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190812-Body-of-Contract-Law-2nd-Restatement.md#chapter-1-1)